-DURSUANT TO THE STATUTES IN SUCH

-cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said court, to be held at Chambers thereof in the County Courthouse, in the City of New York, on Friday, the roth day of January, 180, at the opening of court on that day, or as soon thereafter as counsel can be heard dhereon, for the appointment of Commissioners of Estimature and extent of the improvement of the suptended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening, widening and extension of certain streets or avenues known as College place and Greenwich street, extending from Chambers street to Dey street, in the Third Ward of the City of New York, being the following the country of the superior of the casterly corner of Chambers street and College place extending from Chambers street and College place; thence southerly and parallel to the easterly line of College place, distance 176 feet 3 inches, to the northerly line of Warren street, distance 25 feet 1⁄2 inch, to the westerly line of College place; thence northerly along said line, distance 176 feet 3 inches, to the southerly line of College place; thence easterly along the northerly line of Warren street, distance 25 feet 1⁄2 inch, to the westerly line of College place; thence on therly line of College place, distance 176 feet 3 inches, to the southerly line of College place; thence on therly line of College place; distance 176 feet 114 inches, to the southeasterly corner of Warran Also, beginning at a point in the southerly line of College place; distance 276 feet 116 inches, to the southeasterly corner of Warran Also, beginn
+DURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said court, to be held at Chambers thereof in the County Courthouse, in the City of New York, on Friday, the 19th day of January, 1890, at the opening of court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening, widening and extension of certain streets or avenues known as College place and Greenwich street, extending from Chambers street to Dey street, in the Third Ward of the City of New York, being the following described lost, pieces or parcels of land, viz.:

+Street, asid point being of feet westerly from the southeasterly corner of Chambers street and College place; thence southerly and parallel to the easterly line of College place, distance 176 feet 3 inches, to the northerly line of Warren street; thence easterly along the northerly line of Warren street; thence easterly along the northerly line of Warren street; thence easterly along the northerly line of College place; thence northerly along said line, distance 176 feet 3 inches, to the southerly line of Chambers street; thence easterly along add line, distance 25 feet, to the point or place of beginning.

+Also, beginning at a point in the southerly line of College place, distance 176 feet 111⁄2 inches, to the southeasterly corner of Warren feet.